 P.E.
 Physical Education

-Every Thursday afternoon the whole school takes part in P.E.
+Every Thursday afternoon all classes from Kindergarten upwards take part in P.E.
 We have a number of venues that we use for P.E.
 This includes Lyndhurst Football Club with whom we share the grounds and facilities.
-We use Coles Mead Recreational Park in Lyndhurst for co-operative games, rounders and cricket.
-During the summer term we also hire the tennis courts at Lyndhurst Tennis Club and offer golf lessons at New Forest Golf Club, which is situated directly behind the school.
+We also use Coles Mead Recreational Park in Lyndhurst for co-operative games, rounders, cricket and other sports.
+During the summer term we sometimes also hire the tennis courts at Lyndhurst Tennis Club and in previous years have been able to offer golf lessons at New Forest Golf Club, which is situated directly behind the school.
 On occasion we also hire out the athletics track at Southampton Sports Centre.

 However, Physical Education is not just limited to Thursday afternoons.
-Three times a week the classes from Upper Primary and above go on and half an hour run in the forest.
-Also during our extended breaks there are always sports activities going on, especially football, but also games in the forest, badminton, roller skating and basketball.
+During our extended breaks there are often sports activities going on, especially football, but also games in the forest and basketball.
 In the studio we have a full size table tennis table, which is particularly popular in the winter months.
-As some of the staff are keen sportsmen and women we often join the students in these activities.
+As some of the staff are keen sportsmen and women, we often join the students in these activities.

 Football at Lyndhurst FC

 Our approach to football at the school is developed through informal games on our 'five-a-side' pitch in which staff are sometimes involved and through a regular Thursday afternoon game using the facilities at the local Lyndhurst football club.